-The Urban Coast Institute’s (UCI) Heidi Lynn Sculthorpe Scholars program will provide funding for 10 students and eight faculty members to conduct summer research on topics ranging from the prevalence of home raising and rebuilding in Monmouth County since Hurricane Sandy to which plant species have the best potential for restoring New Jersey’s ghost forests.
+The Urban Coast Institute’s (UCI) Heidi Lynn Sculthorpe Scholars program will provide funding for 11 students and 10 faculty members to conduct summer research on topics ranging from the prevalence of home raising and rebuilding in Monmouth County since Hurricane Sandy to which plant species have the best potential for restoring New Jersey’s ghost forests.

 The Heidi Lynn Sculthorpe Scholars program supports students and faculty of all disciplines in pursuing their passions for marine and coastal issues through experiential research.
 The program provides grant opportunities for student researchers and faculty mentors to conduct projects of their own design that advance the Urban Coast Institute’s mission and Monmouth’s Strategic Plan.
 Each year, the program funds dozens of hands-on research positions that provide real-world experience to students while helping make a positive impact in coastal communities.

 In this round, funding was approved for four student-faculty collaborative summer research grants and two faculty enrichment grants.
 The program also provides support for projects administered through the Monmouth University School of Science Summer Research Program (SRP) that advance the goals and objectives of the UCI.
 Two SRP projects being conducted by four student researchers will receive UCI grants this summer.

 The projects below commenced in May and will continue throughout the summer.

 Student Researcher and Major: Keilan Swanzey and Jagger Turano-Riley, Marine and Environmental Biology and Policy